datastax/pulsar-openid-connect-plugin/README.md

 It is also essential to ensure that the `iss` is reachable by the pulsar broker.
 If the broker cannot reach the allowed `iss`, it won't be able to retrieve the Public Key, which is a necessary step in asymmetric key validation.
-This detail is especially relevant if you are deploying keycloak outside the kubernetes cluster hosting pulsar or even in a separate namespace within the same kuberentes cluster.
+This detail is especially relevant if you are deploying keycloak outside the kubernetes cluster hosting pulsar or even in a separate namespace within the same kubernetes cluster.

 In the case where your Token Issuer is running in the same kubernetes cluster as pulsar, but the issuer is accessed from outside that kubernetes cluster, there is a chance that the networking may not be ideal.
 This is because the issuer will